-- · The sensitivity of the area in terms of the natural environment, heritage values, waterways and open space, rural landscape or residential character. - .
-The potential to obscure or compromise important views from the public realm. - The proportion, scale and form of the proposed sign relative to the streetscape, setting or landscape.
-The position of the sign, including the extent to which it protrudes above existing buildings or landscape and natural elements. - The ability to reduce the number of signs by rationalising or simplifying signs.
+- The sensitivity of the area in terms of the natural environment, heritage values, waterways and open space, rural landscape or residential character. - The potential to obscure or compromise important views from the public realm. - The proportion, scale and form of the proposed sign relative to the streetscape, setting or landscape.
+The position of the sign, including the extent to which it protrudes above existing buildings or landscape and natural - The position of the sign, including the extent to which it protrudes above existing buildings or landscape and natural elements. - The ability to reduce the number of signs by rationalising or simplifying signs.